CakePHP DatabaseLog Plugin

 DatabaseLog engine for CakePHP applications.

 This branch is for CakePHP 3.7+.
-See wiki for details.
+See version map for details.

 - Easy setup and almost no dependencies.